 Florida Fishing Regulations

-In order to cast a line into any water in Florida, you need a fishing license which is easily purchased here.
+In order to cast a line into any water in Florida, you need a fishing license, which can be easily purchased from the Florida Fish and Wildlife Conservation Commission.
 Make sure you have one before you start fishing in Florida.
 It’s an easy online process that takes just a few minutes.

 Over & Out

-Thanks very much for reading this article, I hope you enjoyed it and are ready for the fishing trip of a lifetime to Florida.
-The fishing is incredible and you have to try the flats fishing, as there is nothing else like sight casting to a 100lb tarpon in 6 feet of water.
+Thanks very much for reading this article.
+I hope you enjoyed it and are ready for the fishing trip of a lifetime to Florida.
+The fishing is certainly incredible, and you have to try the flats fishing, as there is nothing else like sight casting to a 100lb tarpon in only 6 feet of water!